 Far Rockaway in Queens

-Still making a comeback from Hurricane Sandy, Far Rockaway has a residential beach town feel that is reminiscent of some Jersey Shore towns.
-Home to the city’s only official surf spot at 90 Street, the beaches are generally quieter and less crowded.
-The boardwalk isn’t nearly as developed in terms of food options, but this is due to change as post-Sandy reparations continue.
-Rippers, right on the beach at 86 Street, has reliably good, simple food, beer, wine, and hip music.
+Far Rockaway has a residential beach town feel that is reminiscent of some Jersey Shore towns.
+Home to the city's only official surf spot at 90 Street, the beaches are generally quieter and less crowded.
+For sustenance, Rippers, right on the beach at 86 Street, has reliably good, simple food, beer, wine, and hip music.

 Orchard Beach in the Bronx